Section 9: Hazardous Materials

-A driver transporting chlorine in cargo tanks must have an approved gas mask on the cargo tank.
+A driver transporting chlorine in cargo tanks must have an approved gas mask in the vehicle.
 The driver must also have an emergency kit for controlling leaks in dome cover plate fittings on the cargo tank.

-- Has cargo tanks, whether loaded or empty, used for hazardous materials or wastes.
-(49 CFR 392.10)
+- Has cargo tanks, whether loaded or empty, used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming.
+Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
 Do not shift gears while crossing the tracks.

-The Department of Transportation publishes an Emergency Response Guidebook for fire fighters, police, and industry personnel.
-The guidebook tells them what to do first to protect themselves and the public from hazardous materials or wastes.
-The guidebook is indexed by shipping name and hazardous material ID number.
+The Department of Transportation has a guidebook for firefighters, police, and industry workers on how to protect themselves and the public from hazardous materials.
+The guide is indexed by the proper shipping name and hazardous materials ID number.
 Emergency personnel look for these things on the shipping paper.
-It is important that the proper shipping name, ID number, label, and placards used are correct.
+That is why it is vital that the proper shipping name, ID number, label, and placards are correct.

-- Limit the spread of material, only if you are trained to do so.
+- Limit the spread of material, only if you can safely do so.

-- Communicate the danger to emergency response personnel.
+- Communicate the danger of the hazardous materials to emergency response personnel.

 - Provide emergency responders with the shipping papers and emergency response information.

 Follow this checklist: